-Symbol Name Usage = Equals The equals sign equates an attribute or pointer to a value. { } Braces Braces enclose an unordered set of values. () Parentheses Parentheses enclose an ordered sequence of values. + Plus The plus sign indicates a positive numeric value. - Minus The minus sign indicates a negative numeric value. <> Angle brackets Angle brackets enclose a units expression associated with a numeric value.
-Period The period is the decimal place in real numbers. " Quotation Marks Quotation marks denote the beginning and end of a text string value.
+Symbol Name Usage = Equals The equals sign equates an attribute or pointer to a value. {} Braces Braces enclose an unordered set of values. () Parentheses Parentheses enclose an ordered sequence of values. + Plus The plus sign indicates a positive numeric value. - Minus The minus sign indicates a negative numeric value. <> Angle brackets Angle brackets enclose a units expression associated with a numeric value.
+Period The period is the decimal place in real numbers.
+II Quotation Marks Quotation marks denote the beginning and end of a text string value.
 Case is significant within the quotes of a text string. , Apostrophe Apostrophes mark the beginning and end of a symbol value.
 Case is not significant within delimiting apostrophes (a.k.a. "single quotes").

 Underscore The underscore separates words within an identifier. , Comma The comma separates individual values in a set or sequence. / Slant The slant character indicates division in units expressions.
 The slant is also part of the comment delimiter.
 Asterisk The asterisk indicates multiplication in units expressions.
 Two asterisks in a row indicate exponentiation in units expressions.
-The asterisk is also part of the comment delimiter. : Colon The colon separates hours, minutes and seconds within a time value.
-Crosshatch Also known as "the pound sign", this symbol delimits the digits in an integer number value expressed in notation other than base-10. & Ampersand The ampersand denotes continuation of a statement onto another line. ٨ Circumflex The circumflex (or caret) indicates that a value is to be interpreted as a pointer.
+The asterisk is also part of the comment delimiter. : Colon The colon is used in attribute assignment statements to separate a namespace_identifier from an attribute_identifier (see Section 12.4.2).
+The colon separates hours, minutes and seconds within a time value.
+Crosshatch Also known as "the pound sign", this symbol delimits the digits in an integer number value expressed in notation other than base-10. & Ampersand The ampersand denotes continuation of a statement onto another line. ۸ Circumflex The circumflex (or caret) indicates that a value is to be interpreted as a pointer.